 The Holiness Code lays down the prohibition in Leviticus 18:22, “You shall not lie with a male as with a woman; it is an abomination.”
 Is this verse a blanket condemnation of male-on-male sex or is something else implied by saying that the Lord regards it as “an abomination?”

 The term “abomination” in the Old Testament usually applies to pagan cultic activities.
 This verse is preceded by the prohibition on offering your children to Molech.
 The verse following prohibits sex with animals.
 The rubric over the entire Holiness Code is, “You shall not do as they do in the land of Egypt, where you lived, and you shall not do as they do in the land of Canaan, to which I am bringing you.
 You shall not follow their statutes” (18:3).
-The reference to “statutes” suggests activities regulated in law, including sexual activities.
-So the context of this whole section of Leviticus causes us to ask if this verse is referring to male cult prostitution.
+The reference to “statutes” suggests activities regulated in law, including sexual activities such as sacred prostitution.

 Arsenokoitai is a neologism, which means it is a unique word.
 Why Paul would use a made-up word when Greek terms referring to male-on-male sex were generally available?
 Some commentators have suggested that Paul is trying to find a Greek equivalent for the Hebrew term in Leviticus 18:22, which refers to male-on-male sex as an “abomination.”